-- ➤ Whether the layer is visible: there is an eye icon → in this column.
+- Whether the layer is visible: there is an eye icon (\) in this column.
 If the eye is black, the layer is visible.
 Otherwise, the layer is invisible in the page and therefore, is not editable; - ➤ Whether the layer is editable: there is a tick icon ✓ in this column, indicating whether the layer is editable.
 An editable layer can be made the current layer.
-You can select and change the object in such a layer; - Current layer column: the layer with a right arrow icon is the current layer.
+You can select and change the object in such a layer; - Whether the layer is printable: there is a printer icon in this column, indicating whether the layer is exportable; - Current layer column: the layer with a right arrow icon is the current layer.
 You may click in these sub-columns to switch the current layer.
-New objects are always in the current layer; - Layer name: the name of various layers.
+New objects are always in the current layer; - > Layer name: the name of various layers.

-Above this dialog box, there is a pop-up menu button !.
-Clicking it will pop up a menu, with which, you can create a new layer or delete, copy, move and edit an existing layer.
+Above this dialog box, there is a pop-up menu button D. Clicking it will pop up a menu, with which, you can create a new layer or delete, copy, move and edit an existing layer.
 The subsequent parts will introduce this in detail.